linxpatrick/SonataAdminBundle/docs/getting_started/installation.rst

 The bundles are now registered and configured correctly.
 To be able to access SonataAdminBundle's pages, the Symfony router needs to know the routes provided by the SonataAdminBundle.
-You can do this by adding its routes to your application's routing file:
+You can do this by adding its routes to your application's routing files in the config/routes directory.
+The application's routing file is :

 .. configuration-block::